Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 1. Tools

-For assembly and configuration, we need some tools.
-I would like to say that each manufacturer may have different sizes hexagonal screw heads, or there may be “stars” in general, as in our case
+For assembly and configuration we will need some tools.
+I would like to say that each manufacturer may have different sizes screw heads are hexagonal, or there may even be “stars”, as in our case

 2. Torx T25 (“asterisk”).